-I bring a big mixing bowl of cold water out to the table on the deck.
-Somebody goes into the vegetable garden and picks lettuce, which gets placed in the bowl of water.
+First, I bring a big mixing bowl of cold water outside to the deck.
+Somebody goes into the vegetable garden and picks enough lettuce and herb leaves for a salad, and they get placed in the bowl of water.

-Then, back to the bowl to lift out the lettuce without stirring up the dirt, and lay the lettuce on a large clean cotton dish towel.
-I lay another over top of the damp leaves and fold the towels, kind of rolling up the bundle to absorb all the water until we’re ready to eat salad.
+Then, back to the bowl, I lift out the lettuce without stirring up the dirt, and lay the leaves on a large clean cotton dish towel.
+I lay another cloth over top of the damp leaves and roll the towels with the greens sandwiched inside, to absorb all the water.

 (All the bits of dirt and grass haven fallen to the bottom of the bowl; I pour that back into the garden or nearby flower pot.)

-Lastly, after eating dinner – or lunch – I unwrap the lettuce (table-side!) and tear it into the waiting salad bowl (which is holding the sliced cucumber, fruits, seeds, etc.; It’s already drizzled with olive oil and vinegar and is generously salted).
+Lastly, after eating dinner – or lunch – I unwrap the lettuce (table-side!) and tear it into a waiting salad bowl I prepared earlier, with sliced cucumber, or fruits, and so on.
+I’ll already have drizzled those pieces with olive oil, and generously salted everything.

 I quickly combine everything and ta-da: Table-side salad.